Roosevelt Island Steam Plant

 Operations Advisory Committee to the Board of RIOC holds public meeting.
 ARCH RI, along with other community organizations and residents, continue to press RIOC for answers regarding the demolition.
 Board President BJ Jones promises to call the HPD commissioner the following day to ask for a pause of the demolition.
 Mr. Jones has yet to provide information regarding said promised call.
 Meeting recording available here.

-After urging from ARCH RI, other community organizations, and residents, the Full Board of Community Board 8 Manhattan passes a unanimous resolution (37–0–0) opposing demolition without transparency, evaluation of alternatives, and environmental review.
-During this meeting, it comes to light that HPD has lied to City Council Representative Julie Menin about the presence of the oil spill that NY DEC has identified and filed.
+After urging from ArchRIca, other community organizations, and residents, the Full Board of Community Board 8 Manhattan passes a unanimous resolution by acclamation (37–0) opposing demolition without transparency, evaluation of alternatives, and environmental review.
+During this meeting, it comes to light that HPD told City Council Speaker Menin’s office “an oil spill has absolutely never happened” — twelve days after DEC opened Spill Case #2508914 based on HPD’s own self-report.
 Meeting recording available here.